- What is the admission process at GIIS/GMP?

 Three things are taken into consideration:

 2. The completion of their previous Grade and

-3. Their aptitude.
-We conduct an assessment test to gauge the child’s aptitude.
+We conduct an assessment test, to gauge the child’s aptitude.

 - What is the criteria for GMP admissions?

-For K1 admissions - The child should be 3 years and above before March 31.
+For K1 admissions - The child should be 3 years old and above before March 31

 - Do you have Kindergarten in all the campuses?

-Currently, the kindergarten programme is run only in our Mountbatten Campus
+Currently, the kindergarten programme is run in 2 of our campuses:

 - Do you accept admissions in higher grades?

-Yes, seeking admissions in higher grades needs the Principal’s approval.
+Yes, seeking admissions for higher grades, will need the Principal’s approval.
 The student needs to appear for an assessment test and submit his/her report card for the last two years.